-If the robot recognizes the "Tipdress Request", it must move the electrodes to the tipdress station - at the latest after the maximum wear has been reached.
-Otherwise the timer goes into "block", sends the message "tipdressing necessary", and waits for the acknowledgment "Tips have been dressed".
+If the robot recognizes the "Tipdress Request", it must move the relevant electrode to the tipdress station - at the latest after its maximum wear has been reached.
+Dependent on the setting of the parameter "Stop at end of stepper" (BOS), the timer goes into "block", sends the message "tipdressing necessary", and waits for the acknowledgment "Tips have been dressed".